A Crystal Cove nature ramble is a fun alternative when things are hot inland.

 This was my favorite spot for sitting in the salty air and staring at the activity out on the ocean.

 An especially good seat for spotting dolphins:

-Hope you get a chance to get out there and cool off while enjoying this incredible treasure!
+Hope you get a chance to get out there for a Crystal Cove nature ramble and cool off while enjoying this incredible treasure!